mhoennig/hs.hsadmin.ng/README.md

   (the example tables are currently not compatible with RBAC),
 - then run `historization.sql` in the database,
 - finally run `examples.sql` in the database.

+## How To

+### How to Use a Persistent Database for Integration Tests?

+Usually, the `DataJpaTest` integration tests run against a database in a temporary docker container.
+As soon as the test ends, the database is gone; this might make debugging difficult.

+Alternatively

+If the persistent database and the temporary database show different results, one of these reasons could be the cause:

+1. You might have some changesets only running in either context, check the `context: ...` in the changeset control lines.
+2. You might have changes in the database which interfere with the tests, e.g. from a previous run of tests or manually applied.
+   It's best to run `pg-sql-reset && gw bootRun` before each test run, to have a clean database.